Dags With No Tears Continuous Optimization for Structure Learning

 A major challenge of BNSL is enforcing the directed acyclic graph (DAG) constraint, which is combinatorial.
 While existing approaches rely on local heuristics, we introduce a fundamentally different strategy: we formulate it as a purely continuous optimization problem over real matrices that avoids this combinatorial constraint entirely.
 In other words,

-is a smooth function whose level set exactly characterizes the space of DAGs.
+where h is a smooth function whose level set exactly characterizes the space of DAGs.

 Requirements